vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/docs/Layout/README.md

 # Layout
 A simple layout component which gives standard header and standard footer.
-A place holder SLOT is there to include the body
+Placeholder SLOTs are used to pass in content to different parts of the layout.

 ### Prerequisites